prokerala/wp-astrology/readme.txt

       [astrology report="WesternChart" report_type="natal-chart" display_options="all"]

-##### CompatabilityChart
+##### CompatibilityChart

 - **`report_type`**

-  By default, the `CompatabilityChart` report displays the synastry chart.
+  By default, the `CompatibilityChart` report displays the synastry chart.
 The default behaviour can be modified by setting the `report_type` attribute.
 Allowed values are `synastry-chart`, and `composite-chart`.

-      [astrology report="CompatabilityChart" report_type="synastry-chart" display_options="all"]
+      [astrology report="CompatibilityChart" report_type="synastry-chart" display_options="all"]

 - **`display_options`**

-  By default, the `CompatabilityChart` report displays the chart.
+  By default, the `CompatibilityChart` report displays the chart.
 The default behaviour can be modified by setting the `display_options` attribute.
-Allowed values are `chart`, `aspect-chart`, `planet-aspects`, and `all`. `planet-positions`You can specify multiple types by separating them with comma, or use the special `all` value to display everything.
+Allowed values are `chart`, `aspect-chart`, `planet-aspects`, and `all`.
+You can specify multiple types by separating them with comma, or use the special `all` value to display everything.

-      [astrology report="CompatabilityChart" report_type="synastry-chart" display_options="chart,aspect-chart,planet-aspects"]
+      [astrology report="CompatibilityChart" report_type="synastry-chart" display_options="chart,aspect-chart,planet-aspects"]

+	  [astrology report="CompatibilityChart" report_type="composite-chart" display_options="chart,aspect-chart,planet-positions,planet-aspects"]

-      [astrology report="CompatabilityChart" report_type="synastry-chart" display_options="all"]
+      [astrology report="CompatibilityChart" report_type="synastry-chart" display_options="all"]

 ##### Localization